xanzhu/Xanzhu.com/content/en/blog/install-windows-utm-apple-silicon.md

 Download CrystalFetch version 2.2.0 from the :PageLink{title="App Store" url="https://apps.apple.com/us/app/crystalfetch-iso-downloader/id6454431289?mt=12"}.
 This option is free and provides automatic updates.

-Alternatively, download the latest version from the :PageLink{title="CrystalFetch Github releases page" url="https://github.com/TuringSoftware/CrystalFetch/releases"}.
+Alternatively, download the latest version from the :PageLink{title="CrystalFetch GitHub releases page" url="https://github.com/TuringSoftware/CrystalFetch/releases"}.
 This will require manual updates but may offer newer features before being officially released, as well as potential bug fixes.

 Drag CrystalFetch to your Applications folder and verify that it opens correctly.